Lecturer in Pharmacological Sciences

 |Fax||+61 3 6226 2870|

-Dr Dietis teaches Pharmacology in three undergraduate courses (Pharmacy, Paramedic Practice and Biotechnology/Medical Research) and in two postgraduate programs of Pharmaceutical Science (Graduate Diploma & Masters).
+Dr Dietis teaches Pharmacology in undergraduate courses (Pharmacy, Paramedic Practice and Biotechnology/Medical Research) and postgraduate programs of Pharmaceutical Science (Graduate Diploma & Masters).
 He is also the Program Coordinator for Introduction to Pharmacology in the Medicines Australia's Continuing Education Program (CEP), actively involved in the program's development and online teaching.